jwmullally/dracut-iscsi-target/README.md

 Dracut by default sets `hostonly=yes`, which causes the generated initrd images to only contain the kernel modules necessary to boot the current system.
-This keeps the initrd sizes small, which is important when `/boot` is a small seperate partition and around 5 previous kernels are installed.
+This keeps the initrd sizes small, which is important when `/boot` is a small seperate partition and around 5 previous kernels are installed, and also speeds up the boot process.

 While using this package and potentially installing new kernels when running under either the iSCSI initiator and original host,